Honam high-speed railway: Modal share

 After its first year of operation, on relations with significant distances along the conventional Honam Line, the Honam KTX service gained market share mostly at the expense of conventional trains, while the total share of rail was stagnant on some relations.
 By 2008, between Yongsan and the cities mid-way along the Honam Line, rail's total modal share passed 50%.
 Strong gains at the expense of air transport and private cars were seen between Yongsan and Honam KTX service endpoints Mokpo and Gwangju, too.

 Future improvements

-Starting from April 2011, the new Jeolla KTX service will share tracks with the Honam KTX until Iksan, and diverge from there to reach Yeosu along the Jeolla Line.
-Korail also plans to run some through KTX services to Incheon International Airport on the AREX line from 2012.
-The planned travel time between Incheon International Airport and Gwangju is 3 hours.
+Starting from April 2011, the new Jeolla KTX service shared tracks with the Honam KTX until Iksan, and diverged from there to reach Yeosu along the Jeolla Line.
+Korail also planned to run some through KTX services to Incheon International Airport on the AREX line from 2012.
+The travel time between Incheon International Airport and Gwangju is 3 hours.

-From 2014, the Honam KTX Line is to transfer to the future Honam High Speed Railway between Osong on the Gyeongbu HSR and Gwangju·Songjeong.
-By 2017, the service will transfer to the new line on the remaining section to Mokpo, too.
+From 2014, the Honam KTX service was to transferred to the Honam High Speed Railway between Osong on the Gyeongbu HSR and Gwangju·Songjeong.
+By 2017, the service would transfer to the new line on the remaining section to Mokpo, too.